Can a Slab Foundation be Repaired?

 Prior to the pouring of a concrete slab, the property should be graded, which helps the land slope downward from the house.
 This is necessary to help prevent any excess water from affecting the integrity of the foundation.
 A poorly graded foundation can cause major headaches, such as gradual sinking and settling based on inadequate soil compacting.

 Grading involves removing any unnecessary debris that can affect the foundation.
-Items such as tree roots, plants and weeds can decompose to the point where it affects the evenness of the foundation and can cause sloping and stress on the home.
+Items such as tree roots, plants, and weeds can decompose to the point where it affects the evenness of the foundation and can cause sloping and stress on the home.
 It’s an important element as it can help direct where water winds up on your property.
 During the grading process, you’ll need to consider things such as landscaping, the placement of trees, driveway location, patios, and potential gardens.
 All of which should be taken into account prior to laying a slab foundation.
-Proper drainage will help prevent a whirlwind of potential foundation issue from happening.
+Proper drainage will help prevent a whirlwind of potential foundation issues from happening.

 Positives and Negatives of Slab Foundations